 Our planet is 2/3 blue.
 The "Sea" is in SeaVees because we’re committed to protecting it.
-Since 2020, every pair of shoes sold from our SeaChange collection gives back $1 to our partner SeaTrees, a non-profit that works to restore coastal ecosystems and ocean health globally.
+Since 2020, every pair of shoes sold from our SeaChange collection gives back $1 to our partner SeaTrees, which works to restore blue carbon coastal ecosystems and ocean health globally.

 The ocean has the power to reverse climate change.

 In the last decade, these ecosystems have been in a state of crisis.
 According to our partners at SeaTrees, more than 90% of kelp forests along our California coast have disappeared in the last 10 years.
 Kelp forests provide healthy habitats for over 700 species of marine life and, as part of a healthy coastal ecosystem, can help sequester carbon at a rate 20 times more carbon per acre than land forests.

 SeaTrees is a program of non-profit Sustainable Surf that plants, protects, and restores blue carbon coastal ecosystems around the world to reverse climate change.
 They develop coastal restoration projects, also known as blue carbon projects, across five ecosystem types: mangrove forests, kelp forests, seagrass meadows, coral reefs, and coastal watersheds, partnering with local non-profit organizations at each project location.